Home » Business Email Etiquette Articles » Should You Use Emojis in Business Email?

 If you do not take into consideration the basics of business email etiquette, the perception of your business’s credibility could be at stake.
 My intent is to make sure than you make a positive impression. 😉

-See how those two extra keystrokes further help to intimate I have your best interest at heart?
+See how those two extra keystrokes further help to intimate that I have your best interest at heart?

 When to use an Emoji?